• Skip to primary navigation

 Tarragon (estragon) growing at the Potager du Roi in Versailles

-• Bay Leaf (laurier); Bay leaves are dried to concentrate their subtle flavour in stews and added to a bouquet garni (see below);
+• Bay Leaf (laurier); Bay leaves are dried to concentrate their subtle flavour in stews and added to a bouquet garni (see below).
+Also great in pickled radishes.

 • Borage (bourrache) - use the herb flowers (see more below) for decor - delicious taste of subtle cucumber and preferable on salads.
 Pretty on desserts on books but from personal experience only good to taste on savoury dishes!